One Breast Or Two Per Feed?

 • Try to recreate the same position from the favourite side on the other breast.
 For example if baby prefers the cross cradle hold on the left side, try rugby hold on the right so that baby’s body position on that side mimics their position on the favoured side.

-• Pumping with a good breast pump can help to increase the milk supply on the least favourite side—when there is more milk it is likely to be more desirable again to your baby.
+• Pumping with a good breast pump can help to increase the milk supply on the least favourite side—when there is more milk it may be more desirable again to your baby.

+Just as there can’t be a general rule about how many breasts a baby may need per feed, there can’t be a general rule about how often an individual baby may need to breastfeed.
 When your baby shows early feeding cues such as sucking his fist or fingers, or moving his head side to side with an open mouth; offer him the breast.
 If you miss the early cues he may have to cry to get your attention, but you don’t have to wait for crying; babies latch best when they are calm and before they get ravenous.
+Our sister article devoted to this subject is called “How Often Should a Newborn Feed?” and explains:

 Breast milk is easily and quickly digested—even as quickly as one hour—and babies have tiny tummies so they need to feed little and often.
-It is usually recommended that a baby has at least 8-12 feeds in 24 hours i.e. that they breastfeed every two to three hours from the start of one feed to the start of the next and this ties in with a newborn’s sleep patterns.
-Some babies may feed more frequently e.g. every hour at first.
+Typically a newborn baby will breastfeed at least 8-12 feeds in 24 hours ie breastfeeding every two to three hours from the start of one feed to the start of the next—which ties in with a newborn’s sleep pattern.
+Some babies may feed more frequently e.g. every hour at first or they may cluster feed ie have lots of feeds close together at certain times of the day.
 Frequent breastfeeds will provide plenty of breastfeeding practice, provide baby with a steady supply of food and stimulate the breasts to make more milk.

 Offer the breast frequently